Supercell

 Returns a list of lists of occupied positions, in (chem)order.

-Return occposlist
+Return occposlist:

 list of lists of supercell coord. positions